The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 ___

 ### 💽 Data Sources (if applicable):
-If your project involves using specific data sources or APIs, mention them and explain how you plan to integrate them into your project.

-*Example:* This application will utilize the an Upload API to upload a post with a picture as a preview.
+We will be using the UploadCare API to help with storing photos that users has uploaded to the applications.
 ___

 ### 🤝 Team and Responsibilities (if applicable):
 If you are working in a team, specify the roles and responsibilities of each team member and how you will collaborate throughout the project.

-*Example:* The team working on this project will consist of Ben Spector and Reuben Ogbonna.
-We will collaborate using Github Project boards to manage our tasks, Slack for communication, and Github to manage changes to the codebase.
-Reuben will primarily focus on building the blog feature while Ben will focus on building the live chat feature.
+*Example:* The team working on this project will consist of Luis Rivera and Ivon Herrera.
+We will collaborate using Github Project boards to manage our tasks, Slack/discord/tandem/iMessage for communication, and Github to manage changes to the codebase.

 ___